Six Steps to Better Oral Health

-Good oral hygiene is more than simply having a pretty smile and clean, fresh breath, it’s about making sure your mouth, teeth and gums are healthy.
+Good oral hygiene is more than simply having a pretty smile and clean, fresh breath, it’s about making sure your mouth, teeth, and gums are healthy.
 But did you also know that oral health is closely linked to overall health?
 Problems in your mouth are often a first sign that things are going wrong in other parts of your body.

 A link between periodontal disease and diabetes has been observed for some time, but new studies suggest that oral bacteria and the inflammation from severe gum disease might play a role in heart and lung diseases, stroke, and low-birth-weight, premature births.
-In fact, a recent Surgeon General’s report stated that “oral health is a critical component of health and must be included in the provision of health care and the design of community programs.”
+In fact, a recent Surgeon General’s report stated that “oral health is a critical component of health and must be included in the provision of healthcare and the design of community programs.”

 Although cavities and bad breath may indicate a problem with your teeth or gums, good oral health goes beyond a pretty smile and fresh, clean breath.
-It means caring for and protecting our teeth, tongue, gums and mouth.
+It means caring for and protecting our teeth, tongue, gums, and mouth.
 Here are six steps you can take to promote great oral health.

 - Brush your teeth twice a day.
 The American Dental Association recommends brushing your teeth at least twice a day to remove the buildup of bacteria commonly known as plaque.
 The longer it builds up the more likely it is to cause gum inflammation or cavities.
 Brush your teeth for two minutes and cover all surfaces of your teeth, not just what you can see, paying special attention to where the gums and the teeth overlap – bacteria tends to build up there quickly.
-Be sure to use a good fluoride based toothpaste and a soft bristled toothbrush.
+Be sure to use a good fluoride-based toothpaste and a soft-bristled toothbrush.

 - Floss every evening before bed.
-Although most people recognize the important of brushing their teeth, fewer follow through on the important activity of flossing.
-Brushing removes bacteria and plaque from the surfaces of the teeth, but it can’t get down between the teeth, where bacteria likes to grow.
+Although most people recognize the importance of brushing their teeth, fewer follow through on the important activity of flossing.
+Brushing removes bacteria and plaque from the surfaces of the teeth, but it can’t get down between the teeth, where bacteria like to grow.
 Flossing helps remove the bacteria between teeth that brushing alone misses, which helps keep your teeth and gums healthy.